equinor/dlisio/python/data/lis/records/curves/README.rst

 dfsr-repcodes-fixed.lis.part    Channels of 8 fixed-sized repcodes: 1 byte,
                                 3 ints and 4 floats.
-dfsr-repcodes-invalid.lis.part  Channel has unknown repcode. dfsr-repcodes-mask.lis.part     Channel of mask type. dfsr-repcodes-string.lis.part   Channel of string type. dfsr-samples-0.lis.part         One channel with samples=0. dfsr-simple.lis.part            3 channels with samples=1, size=4, repc=int32.
-dfsr-size-0-one-block.lis.part  One channel with size=0.
+dfsr-repcodes-invalid.lis.part  Channel has unknown repcode. dfsr-repcodes-mask.lis.part     Index channel and one channel of mask type. dfsr-repcodes-string.lis.part   Index channel and one channel of string type. dfsr-samples-0.lis.part         One channel with samples=0. dfsr-simple.lis.part            3 channels with samples=1, size=4, repc=int32. dfsr-size-0-one-block.lis.part  One channel with size=0.